abhinandan2810/diabetesdetectionmodel.github.io/README.md

 To visualize and interpret the results, providing insights into factors influencing diabetes.
 To create an interactive prediction system using a Graphical User Interface (GUI) with tkinter for user-friendly diabetes prediction.
 The project showcases a blend of machine learning techniques, data analysis, and practical application, making it a valuable tool for educational and clinical purposes.

+The GUI shows the result based on the given input if the patient is Diabetic or Not Diabetic.